Know the Causes & Symptoms of Panic Attacks in Women

 It has long been known that women are twice as likely as men to suffer from generalized anxiety disorder or panic disorder.
 What has not been understood, however, is exactly why.
-But medical research is beginning to uncover the explanations for this gender-based paradox.
+But medical research is beginning to uncover the explanations for this gender-based paradox, giving us as clearer picture of how to address signs of anxiety in women.

 Anxiety Attack Symptoms in Women